 Josh Hitchens founded the Victorian Theatre program at the Ebenezer Maxwell Mansion in 2010.
 He works in Philadelphia as a director, actor, and playwright.
 Josh is also a resident director for BrainSpunk Theater and has been a storyteller for the Ghost Tour of Philadelphia for eight years. joshhitchens.weebly.com

 Jay Efran, a member of the Society of American Magicians, has provided special effects and technical advice for the Mansion’s productions.
 His theatrical creations have earned awards from the Philadelphia City Council and the Mt.
 Airy Neighborhood Alliance.
 Locally, he has designed special effects for the Narberth Community Theatre and the Moorestown Theatre Company.

-Dickens Christmas Party – Saturday, December 12, 2015 – One of the Mansion’s most beloved events returns.
-Visit the Mansion on Saturday afternoon, December 12th for an afternoon of 19th century themed entertainment including Victorian Christmas carolers, Louisa May Alcott reading one of her Christmas stories and Josh Hitchens as Charles Dickens in a compelling one-man performance of Dickens’ beloved story, “A Christmas Carol.”
+Dickens Christmas Party – Saturday, December 10, 2016 – One of the Mansion’s most beloved events returns.
+Visit the Mansion on Saturday afternoon, December 10th for an afternoon of 19th century themed entertainment including Victorian Christmas carolers, Louisa May Alcott reading one of her Christmas stories and Josh Hitchens as Charles Dickens in a compelling one-man performance of Dickens’ beloved story, “A Christmas Carol.”
 Santa Claus will be at the Mansion from 1:00 pm to 3:00 pm CLICK HERE to purchase tickets online or call 215-438-1861 for information and tickets.
 Visa and MasterCard are accepted.

 “Fantastic show Saturday night!
 We look forward to more productions.
 Please pass along my feedback to the cast.”
 Chuck Gallagher